profundli/test-repo/README.md

 # test-repo
-Testing for setting up workspace and jira's
+Testing for setting up workspace and jira'